Join us for the first meeting of the

 If you have items that can help us tell the Cedar Mill History story, please let us know!
 We are interested in both loans and donations of items in use in the area prior to 1963: everything from farming, logging, and household items to advertising materials, journals, books, and other artifacts.
 The Cedar Mill Historical Society is a non-profit, 501c3 organization, so your donations may be tax-deductible.

-If you're interested in helping us tell the stories, you can come to the Guide Training on April 12, 4-5::30 pm.
+If you're interested in helping us tell the stories, we're looking for Museum Guide volunteers.
 Please contact us at email@example.com if you'd like to help or if you have items for the display.

 Cedar Mill History book

 These pages contain excerpts from the book, "Cedar Mill

 History" by Linda S. Dodds and Nancy A. Olson.
 The book is out of print, but copies are available at the Cedar Mill library, and occasionally at Powell's.

 We're also including stories contributed by Cedar Mill residents

 about their memories.
 If you have a story, or know someone who